HypeCheck

 • Can bind and reduce absorption of prescription medications — never take with regular medications without medical supervision

-• Marketed as a daily 'detox' supplement with no clinical evidence supporting this use
+• Sold as a daily 'detox' supplement with no credible evidence for this use in healthy people

 Research Sources